ihumphrey/Xi-cam/docs/source/gui-plugin.md

-# Creating a GUIPlugin
+# GUIPlugin Documentation

-Xi-cam provides the GUIPlugin class for writing a Qt widget-based plugin.
+Xi-CAM provides the GUIPlugin class for writing a Qt widget-based plugin.
-By deriving a GUIPlugin, you can define a custom plugin in Xi-cam that can be used to load, process, and analyze data.
+By deriving a GUIPlugin, you can define a custom plugin in Xi-CAM that can be used to load, process, and analyze data.

 See the